 Conventional loan rates typically:

-Borrowers with excellent credit often receive lower rates on conventional loans than FHA loans, while those with marginal credit may pay higher rates.
+Borrowers with excellent credit often get lower conventional rates than FHA rates.
+Those with lower credit may pay more.

 Loan Limits and Property Types